 Mostly, though I recall an ongoing impression I'd had since my early teens, which was generally that, when apposed to classically male Australians, the gay community were far more interesting, evolved, nuanced, humorous, self-deprecating, and outright funny than my straight brothers.

-The giant 20k-person house parties of Sydney in the 80's and 90's, fuelled by the emergence of a now legally-protected gay cultural efflorescence, were testament to a new generation in which identity was danced and banished into narcotic oblivion (raise your hand if you encountered The Trough Man).
+The giant 20k-person house parties of Sydney in the 90's, fuelled by the emergence of a now legally-protected gay cultural efflorescence, were testament to a new generation in which identity was danced and banished into narcotic oblivion (raise your hand if you encountered The Trough Man).

 I also thought that in those stigmatised days, gay people were often steeped in courage, since 'coming out' for a man or a woman almost always involved a deep shock within families, and sometimes irreparable ostracism.
 These were strong people.